 - Become an authorized user – For this option, you need someone else’s permission.
 An authorized user is someone that shares a credit card with the account holder who’s responsible for making the payments.
 If you become an authorized user, you may get your own card, while the account holder’s payments are reflected on your credit reports.
 If the account holder keeps up on the payments, this can help build your credit score.

 - Have your utility payments reported – There are some services that can boost your credit score by having your utility payments, or even your rent payments, reported to the credit bureaus.
 Since your payment history has the largest impact on your credit score, this can improve your credit score.
-Our trusted partner can help you boost your credit score for free.
+Our trusted partner can help you boost your credit score for free by reporting your utility payments, while another of our partners will report your rent payments for you.

 What’s on Your Credit Reports?